 For general information about exams and grading scale, please check the relevant chapter.

 Educational Element ECTS Service and Experiences 15

-The Services & Experiences subject area includes analyses of the hospitality concept and the understanding of the concept of quests, including customer behaviour in relation to the company's services and experiences offer.
+The Services and Experiences education element includes analyses of the hospitableness concept and the understanding of guests including customer behaviour in relation to the company's services and experience offerings.